 When you go onto Noom’s site, you’ll see reviews and a lot of data suggesting that its methods are successful for most people.
 If you are looking to lose weight and diets have failed you before, it’s completely understandable that Noom’s non-diet messaging would be attractive.
 But the program is not a slam dunk for everyone.

 One study in Scientific Reports that included nearly 36,000 participants using Noom, found that 78% lost weight over about a nine-month period.
 Just 23% of those lost more than 10% of their body weight, while one-third lost less than 5% of their total body weight.
 The fine print here—or something easily glossed over—is that the research authors only used data for people who used Noom two or more times per month for just six consecutive months.

 A more recent study in Health Education & Behavior of about 7,500 male Noom users found similar results.
 Overall, while many people do hit the 5% mark—the amount of weight loss considered to be “clinically meaningful” and that’s associated with better blood pressure, cholesterol, and blood sugar—the average user does not.
 A 2021 study found that by 16 weeks, people lose an average of about 3% of their body weight.
 All in all, Noom is supported by a small body of research, with 30 peer-reviewed studies.

-In contrast, WW has a well-established track record for weight loss and improving health behaviors, including decades of research and more than 135 peer-reviewed scientific articles showing the program works—and that it lasts.
+In contrast, WW has a well-established track record for weight loss and improving health behaviours, including decades of research and more than 135 peer-reviewed scientific articles showing the program works—and that it lasts.
 (There’s even a global success registry with over 10,000 members who’ve sustained meaningful weight loss.)

-Noom is a popular program and it can be a safe way to lose weight, as long as you remain committed to following the steps—but, most of all, it produces weight loss by encouraging calorie deficit rather than through psychology or behavioral change.
+Noom is a popular program and it can be a safe way to lose weight, as long as you remain committed to following the steps—but, most of all, it produces weight loss by encouraging calorie deficit rather than through psychology or behavioural change.